-• keys generated within the effective term of the previous certification policy version, which might have the length of 2048 bits.

-The Certification Centre's ECDSA keys have the length of 256 bits.
+The CenCert RSA keys have the length of 4096 bits.
+The CenCert ECDSA keys have the length of 256 bits.

 The Subscribers' keys have the length of 2048 bits (RSA keys) or 256 bits (ECDSA).

 Infrastructure keys:

 - RSA keys to protect communication between CenCert and Points of Registration have the length of 2048 bits or longer, ECDSA keys (if used) 256 bits or longer, - Registration Inspectors' keys have the length of 2048 bits (RSA).